pubsubdb/pubsubdb/docs/model_driven_development.md

                 actual: "{a2.output.data.approved}"
 ```

-In this example, the graph subscribes to the "order.approval.requested" event and publishes the "order.approval.responded" event.
+In this example, the graph subscribes to the `order.approval.requested` event and publishes the `order.approval.responded` event.
 It includes four activities (a1, a2, a3, and a4) and defines transitions between them.
 The transitions object outlines the flow between activities, including conditional logic that determines the execution path based on the output data of previous activities.

 By structuring graphs in this manner, developers can create flexible and efficient workflows that model various processes within their applications.